bixingxie/Email-Subscription-Manger/Build.md

 A new window on your default browser should pop up.
 If this does not occur please, open any web browser and visit http://localhost:3000/

 ## Contact

-1. CREATE USER 'ESMUser'@'localhost' IDENTIFIED BY 'ESMPassword';

-2. CREATE DATABASE EmailSubscriptionManager;

-3. USE EmailSubscriptionManager;

-4. CREATE TABLE all_links (user VARCHAR(300) NOT NULL, vendor VARCHAR(500) NOT NULL, link VARCHAR(2200) NOT NULL, last_modified timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP, unsubscribed BOOLEAN not null DEFAULT 0, PRIMARY KEY(user, vendor));

-5. GRANT SELECT, INSERT, DELETE, CREATE, UPDATE ON `database`.* TO `ESMUser`@`localhost`;

-Note: If you encounter the ERROR 1396 (HY000): Operation CREATE USER failed, when adding a user you have just dropped before, it is caused by a bug from MySQL.
-You can get around it with the following instruction:
-    1.  drop user ESMUser@localhost;
-    2.  flush privileges;
-    3.  create user ESMUser@localhost identified by 'password'

 * Bixing Xie (bx357@nyu.edu)